yehia67/documentation/mam/0.1/introduction/overview.md

 # Masked Authenticated Messaging Library

 This is the **official** JavaScript MAM library, which allows you to do the following:

 - Create MAM messages with varying encryption schemes
-- Publish MAM messages (using the IOTA.JS Client library)
+- Publish MAM messages (using the IOTA.JS client library)
-- Fetch & decode MAM streams
+- Fetch and decode MAM streams
-- Fetch & Decode singular messages
+- Fetch and decode individual messages

 To learn more about how the library works:

-- See how you can [send "Public" MAM message](root://mam/0.1/how-to/publishAndFetchPublic.md).
+- See how you can [send "Public" MAM message](root://mam/0.1/how-to-guides/publishAndFetchPublic.md).
 - See how you can [send and receive](root://iota-js/0.1/how-to-guides/create-and-manage-cda.md) transactions.

 Get the library at the [IOTA JS GitHub repository](https://github.com/iotaledger/iota.js).

 :::warning:Beta software
-This library is currently in beta.
-Their use in production is not supported.
+This library is currently in beta, so its use in production is not supported.
 :::

 Please report any issues in our [issue tracker](https://github.com/iotaledger/mam.client.js/issues/new).

 ## Audience

 This documentation is designed for people who are familiar with the JavaScript programming language and object-oriented programming concepts.
 You should also be familiar with basic IOTA concepts such as [bundles, and transactions](root://dev-essentials/0.1/concepts/bundles-and-transactions.md).

-This guide is designed to let you quickly start exploring and developing applications with MAM capabilities.

 ## Prerequisites

-To use the library, your computer must have one of the following:
+You must have one of the following:
 - Node.js 10 or higher.
 Recommended version is [latest LTS](https://nodejs.org/en/download/).
 - Node.js 8

-To install [library packages](https://www.npmjs.com/org/iota), your computer must have one of the following package managers:
+To install [library packages](https://www.npmjs.com/org/iota), you must have one of the following package managers:

 - [npm](https://www.npmjs.com/) (Included in Node.js [downloads](https://nodejs.org/en/download/))
 - [Yarn](https://yarnpkg.com/)